FrankwaP/mixxx-utils/python_tools/mixxx_to_rekordbox_utils/tips_for_windows_virtual_machine.md

 ### Music folder

 If you statr with a blank Rekordbox library, you can create:

 1. A Virtual Box link between "rekordbox_preferences" and "E:"

-If you want to use an existing Rekordbox library, and your music was stored in `C:\Users\your_user_name\Music`, you can create:
+If you want to use an existing Rekordbox library, and your music was stored in `C:\Users\your_user_name\Music` for example, you can create:

 1. A Virtual Box link between "rekordbox_preferences" and "E:"
 2. A symbolic link between "E:" and `C:\Users\your_user_name\Music`: `mklink E: C:\Users\your_user_name\Music`